We are proud of the:

 An inquiry into the scientific world & its laws, humans’ understanding of scientific principles & the impact of scientific & technological advances

-- How have materials and their uses changed over time?
+- How have our understandings changed over time?

 An inquiry into explorations, Indigenous Australian history & Australian History